 Katte's work is in international private collections and has been shown internationally including at NURTUREart Gallery (New York, NY), Governors Island Art Fair (New York, NY), Sidespace Gallery (Australia), and Chashama at XOCO - Soho (New York, NY).
+Her work has been featured on CBS New York, Manhattan Times, The Jealous Curator, and others.

 She has received a New York State Certificate of Merit and was part of the Visiting Artists and Scholars Program at the American Academy in Rome.
 She also works as a designer, editor, and photographer for a museum in New York City.